city59/ARC/README.md

 ```

 `auto` selects CUDA when available.
 Use `--device cpu` to force CPU execution.
 Logs, checkpoints, and metrics are saved under `<output-dir>/<dataset>/train/` (`smoke/` for smoke tests).
 Choose a new output directory for each run.

-Evaluation uses full-catalog ranking with seen-item filtering.
-Smoke tests evaluate only a small user subset; full ARC benchmarking remains pending, as stated in the manuscript.
-See `python main.py --help` for options.